guydunton/Hexagonal-Lamba/README.md

 # Hexagonal architecture eleven labs example

-This repo is an example one for hexagonal architecture using the elevenlabs API to convert article content to TTS
+This repo is an example one for hexagonal architecture using the elevenlabs API to convert article content to TTS.
+It was inspired by a [talk from Alistair Cockburn](https://www.youtube.com/watch?v=k0ykTxw7s0Y)

 ## Ports